TimvanSteenbergen/FatBoy/README.md

 - user logon and authorisation & socialauth.
 - forms, forms, forms in every variant you need
 - a webshop: Speckcommerce
+- several samples for pages that do edit table-contents (like StickyNotes)
 - a blog
 - a forum
 - webservices and apps